FREQUENTLY ASKED QUESTIONS

 Why are there only three entries on some days?

-They only took three readings on Sundays, so this is not unusual.
-Only fill in the three rows of observations that you see.
+On Sundays they would only take three readings, so this is not unusual.
+Only fill in teh three rows of observations that you see.

 How do I transcribe offset observations?